PluriHopRAG: Exhaustive, Recall-Sensitive QA Through Corpus-Specific Document Structure Learning: Limitations

 \section{Limitations}

 While our study introduces new concepts and methods for pluri-hop QA, it also comes with limitations:

 \textbf{Dataset size and coverage.} PluriHopWIND contains 191 documents and 48 questions, which is modest compared to other QA benchmarks \cite{2wikimultihopqa, hotpotqa, monaco, loong, mebench}.
-Given the high repetitiveness of the dataset, we believe this size is sufficient for a showcase of the difficulty of pluri-hop QA.
+Given the high repetitiveness of the dataset, we believe this size is sufficient for a showcase of the difficulty of pluri-hop QA and the shortcomings of top-k retrieval for this question type.
 Nevertheless, broader validation across larger and more diverse corpora is necessary to advance in this space.